 WARNING!
 Risk of over-pressurization of the refrigeration system.
-Can cause explosive discharge of highpressure refrigerant, loss of refrigerant, environmental pollution, equipment damage, injury, or death.
+Can cause serious injury or death.
+Can cause explosive discharge of high-pressure refrigerant, loss of refrigerant, environmental pollution, equipment damage, injury, or death.
 This unit contains fluids and gases under high pressure.
 Use extreme caution when charging the refrigerant system.
 Do not pressurize the system higher than the design pressure marked on the unit's nameplate.

 Risk of oil contamination with water.
-It can cause damage to the equipment.
+Can cause equipment damage.
 The unit requires the use of PVE (FV50S) oil.
 PVE oil absorbs water at a much faster rate when exposed to air than previously used oils.
 Because water is the enemy of a reliable refrigeration system, extreme care must be used when opening systems during installation or service.
 If water is absorbed into the PVE oil, it will not be easily removed and will not be removed through the normal evacuation process.
 If the oil is too wet, it may require an oil change.
 PVE oils also have a property that makes them act as a solvent in a refrigeration system.
 Maintaining system cleanliness is extremely important because the oil will tend to bring any foreign matter back to the compressor.

 Risk of improper refrigerant charging.
-It can cause damage to the equipment.
+Can cause equipment damage.
 Refrigerant charge must be weighed into air-cooled compressorized systems before they are started.
-Starting compressors without proper refrigerant charging can cause the compressors to operate at less than 5°F (-15°C) evaporator temperature and at less than 20 psig (138 kPa).
+Starting compressors without proper refrigerant charging can cause the compressors to operate at less than 5 °F (-15 °C) evaporator temperature and at less than 20 psig (138 kPa).
 Operation for extended periods at less than 20 psig (138 kPa) can cause premature compressor failure.